 My other running goals are time-related.
 I have set goals to run new personal best times for all of my distances, from a super-fast (for me) 1-mile run to shaving a few minutes off my half- and full-marathon times (and everything in between).
 In many ways, those goals will be harder to meet than my mileage goals because each one requires keeping a different pace and I will need to work on interval training, hill running, and tempo runs with more dedication than I normally give to such things.

 I am cautiously optimistic that I will be in “running” shape to run the inaugural Declaration Half Marathon in Arbroath next month.
 The race celebrates the 700th anniversary of the signing of the Declaration of Arbroath and is a tad over a half marathon, at 13.20 miles to mark the signing in 1320.
 It should be a small competition field, which will make for a relaxing return to racing.

 I am starting to think ahead to other races, too.
 Including the Loch Ness Marathon in the autumn and maybe even a race during my (yet-to-be-planned) Homeland Holidays.
 I haven’t participated in a race since before I broke my ankle, so I am trying to get back into the swing of things.
 And I am really looking forward to it.

 It feels good to finally have the time and the energy for running more regularly, so I want to do everything I can to beat all of my running goals!
-My hope is that I can get at least 40 miles this month, building on my 18+ miles in January and 24+ in February.
+I hope that I can get at least 40 miles this month, building on my 18+ miles in January and 24+ in February.
 Then, I hope to increase my mileage each month through September or October.